-When you think about a visit to Maine, I’m pretty sure that an iconic picture of a lighthouse is somewhere in the mix.
+When you’re planning a visit to Maine, I’m pretty sure an iconic lighthouse is included in the itinerary.

 I’m sharing more about the best lighthouses to see during your visit to Portland, Maine.